Hugh1996/caesars-challenge-pp2/README.md

 ## Technologies Used

-- Languages
+- ### Languages

+  - HTML5
+  - CSS3
+  - JavaScript

-- Libraries and Programs
+- ### Libraries and Programs

+  - Google Fonts
+  - Git
+  - Github
+  - Codeanywhere

 ## Credits

-- Content
+- ### Content

+  - Quiz questions inspiration were taken from [Britannica](https://www.britannica.com/).

-- Media
+- ### Media

+  - The responsive image was generated using [Am I Responsive](https://ui.dev/amiresponsive).

+  - The main background image was taken from [Wallpaper Cave](https://wallpapercave.com/).

+  - The cursor image used on hover effects was taken from [Cursors-4U](https://www.cursors-4u.com).